 We are all creative people, whether you think of yourself as creative or not.
 It takes creative thinking to paint a picture, but it also takes creative thinking to figure out the right formula to use in a spreadsheet, to invent a twist on a chocolate chip cookie recipe, or to plan a birthday party.
 But some people are more practiced and comfortable in the creative process than others.

 At its core, creativity is the expression of our most essential human qualities: our curiosity, our inventiveness, and our desire to explore the unknown.
 Using creativity, we are able to push the boundaries of what is possible, imagine new worlds, and find solutions to the most pressing problems facing our society.

 In a world where automation looms to take over all but the most innovative tasks—ones that truly require unique thinking—how can we make sure the next generation is capable of creatively solving these problems?
 We founded Prisma precisely because we were concerned traditional forms of education weren’t up to the challenge of creating future innovators.

 In this post, we will explore the importance of creativity in the education system, the role of creativity in students' emotional development, and the ways in which it can be taught.

-Despite the vital role that creativity plays in our lives, it is often undervalued and neglected in our educational system.
+Despite the vital role creativity plays in our lives, it is often undervalued and neglected in our educational system.
 We are taught to memorize facts and figures, follow rules and procedures, and conform to the expectations of others.
-This approach may produce technically proficient students, but it fails to cultivate the spirit of creativity that lies at the heart of true innovation.
+This approach may produce technically proficient students, but it fails to cultivate the spirit of creativity at the heart of true innovation.

 In a rapidly evolving world with increasing automation, the ability to think creatively and come up with innovative solutions to problems is critical.
 This is particularly true in education, where fostering creativity can help students develop important critical thinking skills, as well as prepare them for the 21st-century workforce.